What are the best Disney World hotels? Orlando has so many hotel options, but here’s a Disney resorts list of the absolute best.

 The condos are designed for entertaining friend and family gatherings with ease.
 The ground floors contain a full-sized laundry room, guest half bath, garage, and open kitchen and living room.
 Each bedroom has its own bathroom.
 The master suites have balconies and massive walk-in closets.

 Read our full review of Magic Village.

-The massive water park offers the area’s only resort surf simulator on property as well as a spa and fitness center.
+The massive water park offers the area’s only resort surf simulator as well as a spa and fitness center.